THE BASICS OF HAND TOOL SAFETY

 To most workers, a simple hand tool wouldn't be considered a huge safety risk.
 However, hand tools that are used, transported, or kept in poor working order can be a danger to workers and bystanders.

 One of the most often seen dangers is when a tool is being used at an overhead level and becomes a falling object.
-In fact, on construction sites, the third most common cause of injury is falling objects.
-Furthermore, 10% of all disabling work-related injuries are the result of falling objects.
+On construction sites, falling objects are a leading cause of injury, and about 10% of disabling work-related injuries result from objects that fall or are dropped.

 • Keep all tools in good working order - clean, functional, oiled, and sharpened.